rwanwork/sam2irs/README.md

 The latest version of sam2irs can be downloaded from [GitHub](https://github.com/rwanwork/sam2irs).

-If you have any information about bugs, suggestions for the documentation or just have some general comments, feel free to write to one of the above addresses.
+If you have any information about bugs, suggestions for the documentation or just have some general comments, feel free to contact me via e-mail or GitHub.

 Copyright and License